ST. THOMAS SPEAKERS

 Joanne Favata, Director of Annual Giving & Alumni Affairs, can speak on How to Organize a Fundraising Event.

-Dr. Mary Ellen Ferraro, Chairperson, Division of Natural Sciences and Mathematics and Professor of Mathematics and Natural Sciences, can speak on Career Paths in the Areas of Math and Science.
+Dr. Mary Ellen Ferraro, Professor of Mathematics and Natural Sciences, can speak on Career Paths in the Areas of Math and Science.

 Dr. Margaret M. Fitzpatrick, S.C., President, can speak on Choosing a College, How to Succeed in College, Ethics and the Workplace, and she is also available to be a Commencement Speaker.

 Dr. Meenakshi Gajria, Dean for the School of Education and Professor of Education and Teacher Education Division Chairperson, can speak on Inclusion in the Classroom.